Train to Level 1 standard in the heart of New Zealand in the awesome resort of Turoa.

 - Twin Share accommodation

 You should fly into Auckland before the start of the course, or on the course start date.
-A Ticket To Ride Representative will be at Auckland airport all day on Friday 13th July (luckily they aren't superstitious!).
+A Ticket To Ride Representative will be at Auckland airport all day on Friday 12th July.
 We will provide accommodation overnight on Friday in Auckland as the transfer to Ohakune leaves at 9:00 the following morning.
-You will arrive in Ohakune to get settled into your accommodation around 15:00 on Saturday 14th July.
+You will arrive in Ohakune to get settled into your accommodation around 15:00 on Saturday 13th July.

-On departure, there will be a transfer from Ohakune back to Auckland provided for those who need it, but it is up to you to book your return flights at a sensible time either late on Sunday 12th August, or on Monday 13th August.
+On departure, there will be a transfer from Ohakune back to Auckland provided for those who need it, but it is up to you to book your return flights at a sensible time either late on Sunday 11th August (you will get back to Auckland around 8pm ish), or on Monday 12th August.
 If you need to stay overnight in Auckland then we recommend the BASE backpackers in central Auckland as it is close to the bus stop, but it is up to you to book this yourself.
 You could also get a bus down to Wellington and continue travelling around this beautiful country!

 Here you'll find a week by week breakdown of your course.